alpha-dragon-org/.github/profile/ReadMe.md

-## Build Dragon, Collect Bounties, Gain Influence
+## Build Dragon, Collect Bounties, Gain Influence in the Project

 Dragon is an open-sourced initiative for discovering alpha as defined by composable and knowledge specific token data analyses.
 We are packaging these token analyses as **data modules** to be incorporated into the extension and are community-developed.